ElizabethThompson98/ElizabethThompson98.github.io/README.md

         <!-- Greeting -->
         <p class="greeting">
             Hi there!
 My name is Elizabeth Thompson.
 I am a research and teaching assistant at Washington State University.
-I love teaching Calculus, and my research is in Topological Data Analysis and Machine Learning!
+I love teaching Calculus, and my research is in Topological Data Analysis on Time Series and Machine Learning!
             <!-- Link to the PDF file -->
             <a href="Graduate CV.pdf" target="_blank">Here is a link to my CV.</a>
         </p>